fox-it/dissect-docs/docs/source/rdump.rst

 rdump
 -----
+`rdump` is used to process, filter and format target-query results.
 By default, target-query generates records.
 Records in this sense are binary representations of parsed artefacts.
 They are transformed to text by the default mechanism.
 An example is given below: